Castello a Mare

 Aragon Gate, Castello a Mare, Palermo.

 Castello a Mare or Castellammare (/it/) is an ancient fortress that guarded the entrance to the port at Palermo in La Cala.
 Extensive remains are visible, some of which are open to the public.
 There is a Norman keep, a fortified gate or entrance, and remains of a sophisticated Renaissance star-shaped defence.

+The fortress gave its name to the city's historical district of Castellammare.